phucnt-zenai/TrackNetv2/README.md

  *Note: I measured in batchsize `1`, if increase batchsize, you will gain a better mean latency.
-The latency herein is just the average per frame, meanwwhile we forward 3 frames per batch as model inputs.*
+The latency herein is just the average per frame, meanwhile we forward 3 frames per batch for model inputs.*

 ### Example code